Are you thinking about buying a new Computer or Laptop, or want to upgrade your existing one, but don’t really know where to start?

 What will you use this Computer for and especially, what kind of Software will you run on a day-to-day basis?

 Let’s take a look at some popular Use-Cases and what they entail (Feel free to skip over some of these parts until you find your Use-Case):

 Editing Video on a Computer uses its hardware resources in very special ways.
 The best-performing CPUs for Video Editing for example, usually have high-clocks and around 8 Cores, such as the Intel i9 9900K.

 Video Editing can use a good amount of RAM and you should be looking for at least 16GB, better even 32GB for serious Video Editing on 2K and 4K Footage.

 Storage is another important Component, as Video Footage can become quite large and is constantly loaded by your Video Editing Software, such as Premiere Pro.

 This means having a Storage Device that reads and writes Data fast will increase your Video Editing performance.
-NVME SSDs such as the Samsung 970 EVO and 970 PRO Series are the goto high-performance storage medium.
+NVME SSDs such as the Samsung 970 EVO PLUS and 970 PRO Series are the goto high-performance storage medium.

 They do come at a slightly higher price but they are worth it.

 The Graphics Card plays a minor Role in Video Editing, it can speed up some Effects processing, but usually isn’t a major factor in your Video Editing performance.

 Head on over to the in-depth PC Video Editing Article where you will learn exactly what kind of a PC you need if you edit Video on a day-to-day basis.
 Or check out this Article if you would like to edit Video on a Laptop.